About the Journal

 ADVERTISEMENT POLICY

-Journal of Applied Pharmaceutical Research (JOAPR) do not accepts advertising on its official website, https://www.japtronline.com.
-However, we accept advertisement at other official pages of JOAPR (social media).
-JOAPR neither endorse advertised company or product, nor is advertising allowed to affect editorial decisions or editorial content.
+Journal of Applied Pharmaceutical Research (JOAPR) does not accept advertising on its official website, https://www.japtronline.com.
+However, we accept advertisements on other official JOAPR (social media) pages.
+JOAPR neither endorses the advertised company or product nor allows advertising to affect editorial decisions or content.

 Advertising Acceptance

-JOAPR reserves the right to refuse any advertisement that is incompatible with our mission.
-JOAPR will adhere to all ethical and commonly accepted advertising practices and will ensure that its practices conform to its Vision & Mission.
+JOAPR reserves the right to refuse any advertisement incompatible with our mission.
+JOAPR will adhere to all ethical and commonly accepted advertising practices and ensure that its practices conform to its Vision and mission.
 The following types of advertisements are prohibited

 - Political and religious advertisements